rgrassy/python-shrubbery-seeker/README.md

 ## Project Description

-My project is an interactive, graphical “Cootie Catcher” fortune-telling game inspired by the classic paper toy and Monty Python and The Holy Grail.
-Players generate random colors, make selections, and receive playful fortunes, all through a step-by-step visual interface with sound effects.
+MMy project is an interactive, graphical “Cootie Catcher” fortune-telling game inspired by the classic paper toy and Monty Python and The Holy Grail, with fun sound effects.

 ## Technologies Used